FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio [OPTIONS] COMMAND [ARGS]...

-  Work with FPGAs with ease.
+  WORK WITH FPGAs WITH EASE.

   Apio is an easy to use and open-source command-line suite designed to
   streamline FPGA programming.
 It supports a wide range of tasks,